Seravo/docs/_posts/2018-11-12-release-notes.md

 * Automatically run 'wp cache flush' after database imports so new contents always takes effect
 * Fixed bug in Adminer and Webgrind PHP 7.3 compatibility
 * Multiple bugfixes to make the box startup more reliable
+* This was the last version to ship the Ruby based `wp-test-legacy` tool

 ## Vagrant box seravo/wordpress 20190513.0.0